 Anthropomorphism refers to attributing human emotions, intentions, and characteristics to non-human objects.
 User experience designers can involve Anthropomorphic Animations to turn abstract shapes into likable moving characters that mimic humans.

 Keeping passwords secure in an era of multiple accounts of an individual is very confusing, according to the survey of 2005 Americans.
 This survey says that 57% of people forget their passwords right after resetting them.
-On the other hand, 65% feel that they should write their passwords down so that they don’t forget them.
+Conversely, 65% feel that they should write their passwords down so they don’t forget them.

 Hence, forgetting passwords is a thing now, and you need to address it.